 Psychology Internships and Fellowships

-After returning from combat, many Veterans struggle to readjust to life at home.
-Our mental health care providers play a critical role in helping these Veterans reclaim their lives by providing cutting-edge care.
-VA supports this mission by ensuring that our mental health professionals have the most innovative technologies, facilities, and training at their fingertips.
-When you join VA, you will be a core member of our interdisciplinary care team structure, collaborating with both primary care and other mental health professionals to establish the right course of treatment for patients.
+VA Pittsburgh's mission is to honor America's Veterans with world-class health care, train their future providers, and advance medical knowledge through research.
+VA Pittsburgh supports this mission by ensuring that our mental health professionals have the most innovative technologies, facilities and training at their fingertips.
+When you join VA, you will be a core member of our interdisciplinary care team structure, collaborating with both primary care and other mental health professionals to provide the highest quality evidence-based care for Veterans.

 APPIC Match Numbers